plan-systems/design-docs/README.md

 #### Q: What are the ways PLAN is pluggable or can be otherwise be extended?
 - PLAN features an architecture intended for modularity, flexibility, and specialization.
 PLAN's [Primary APIs](PLAN-API-Documentation.md#Primary-Interfaces) span from storage layers, to PLAN GUI plugins called Channel Adapters that allow a channel to be experienced in alternate ways.

-#### Q: How is PLAN's Persistent Data Interface (PDI) implemented?
-- PLAN's append-only storage layer ("**𝓛<sub>C</sub>**"), detailed in PLAN's [Proof of Correctness](PLAN-Proof-of-Correctness.md), can be implemented by a range of storage layer technologies.
-This is a compelling feature since each storage implementation trades off some advantages in exchange for others.
-One particular technology may be a great fit one community's needs but would be a poor fit for another.
-See [Liveness vs Safety](PLAN-Proof-of-Correctness.md#Liveness-vs-Safety) for a deeper technical discussion.

 #### Q: Where is a community data stored and who ultimately controls it?
 - The [Persistent Data Interface](PLAN-API-Documentation.md#Persistent-Data-Interface) is intended for _permanent_ community storage and should be regarded at the community's channel repository.
-It is not suited to store bulk data, especially if the data will only be accessed by a couple community members or the data is only needed temporarily.
-- The [Cloud File Interface](PLAN-API-Documentation.md#cloud-file-interface) is an abstraction that exposes a distributed storage system, used for both short-term and long-term bulk data storage.
-It pairs well with the PDI since a channel entry can reference any CFI item using only a short string.
+- The [Cloud File Interface](PLAN-API-Documentation.md#cloud-file-interface) is an abstraction that exposes a distributed storage system, used for bulk data storage.
+It pairs well with the PDI since a channel entry can reference a CFI item using only a short string.
-- In both cases, _the community's data is stored and owned by the community_.
+- In both cases, _the community stores and controls its own data_.
 By design, a PLAN community is not dependent on storage or infrastructure outside the community (other than whatever third-party telecommunications infrastructure is needed)

 #### Q: But PLAN doesn't do X, fulfill need Y, or address use case Z.  How will PLAN address this?
 - PLAN is not meant to be _all_ things to _all_ people.
 PLAN is intended for medium and small-sized organizations that have few or no options when it comes to a multi-platform, secure, real-time, viable, and integrated operations platform.
 PLAN is all about offering a reliable and easy-to-use logistics and planning tool for organizations facing crisis or low-resource conditions.